-As the final installment of the Dimps-flavour Dragon Ball Z fighting games on the Playstation 2, Dragon Ball Z: Infinite World aims to take the best features and elements from each of the previous games and create one last definitive entry in the Budokai series.
+As the last word from Dimps' Dragon Ball Z fighting game series on the Playstation 2, Dragon Ball Z: Infinite World aims to take the best features and elements from each of the previous games and create one last definitive entry in the Budokai series.
 This included parts taken from the original Budokai series, the PSP Shin Budokai series and the more recent Dragon Ball Z: Burst Limit released on the Xbox 360 and Playstation 3.
 The fighting mechanics work like a hybrid between Dragon Ball Z: Budokai 3 and the Shin Budokai games, taking the combo system from

 like the ones seen in the original Budokai and Burst Limit are strewn throughout the story mode, which ranges from the beginning of Dragon Ball Z through Dragon Ball GT.

 List of Characters